sohamkamani/sohamkamani.github.io/_posts/__temp__2015-12-23-automating-node-application-deployment.md

 - Start the server using pm2.

 By convention, when you run ```cap foobar deploy``` , capstrano runs the tasks defined in the deploy namespace in deploy.rb, against the settings defined in config/deploy/foobar.rb.
 This means that if you want to deploy to another server (say, your staging or production server), all you have to do is add staging.rb and production.rb to your config/deply folder, then run ```cap staging deploy``` or ```cap production deploy```.
 Its as easy as that.

+If you want the complete source code for this example, you can see it [here](https://github.com/sohamkamani/blog-example__cap)